scttgr/SCTTGR009/README.md

 ### About
 Lyoma (Tokyo / ex.Berlin) 's Deep & Tech 4 Tech tracks.
 Incl.
 Akiko Kiyama (District of Corruption/Thema/Safari Electronique/Contexterrior/op.disc/M_nus) and Served Level aka Irie Electric & Caecilian Remix!!!!

 ### Lyoma (Tokyo / Abend )
 Lyoma was born on February 17th 1978 in Tokyo.
 As a teenager, he preferred listening to Punk, Metal and Hard Rock.
-In 1993 he encountered unexpected Artist such as Denki Groove,Hardfloor, Plastikman and Josh Wink.It made a great effect on him that he shortly exchanged his bass guitar for turntables and he started to play driving techno beats.
+In 1993 he encountered unexpected Artist such as Denki Groove,Hardfloor, Plastikman and Josh Wink.
+It made a great effect on him that he shortly exchanged his bass guitar for turntables and he started to play driving techno beats.
 In the end of 1998 he nailed up to Berlin, even if he renounces the rights of succession of japanese emperor's chair.
 Thanks to his curiosity and sociability, he quickly won a lot of friends at his new hometown.
 And bookings had been kept waiting not long.
 Also short stays in Japan changed by his party-project named [ABEND] that is in cooperation with german and japanese artists.
 And it is still growing up in Japan.
 Watch out for his sets which rises with the shining ABENDSONNE...

 http://www.der-abend.com
 http://www.myspace.com/abendklang